Public Television Service: A Part of TBS

 Taiwan PTS is operated by the Public Television Service Foundation, which is a nonprofit, as an independent public service broadcaster.

 History

 In 2006, The Legislative Yuan completed the third reading and approved the Statute Regarding the Disposition of Government Shareholdings in the Terrestrial Television Industry, paving the road for Taiwan Broadcasting System (TBS).
-After Liming Foundation donates Chinese Television System (CTS) shares to the PTS Foundation, TBS was formed as a result.
+After Liming Foundation donated Chinese Television System (CTS) shares to the PTS Foundation, TBS was formed as a result.
 In 2007, Taiwan Indigenous Television (TITV), Hakka TV, and Taiwan Macroview Television (MACTV) join Taiwan Broadcasting System, completed the structure of TBS.

 In 2020 the Taiwanese Ministry of Culture announced that they would be providing PTS with funding to produce English language programming.
 The following year, PTS launched PTS World Taiwan as "an international YouTube channel that offers an incredible variety of programmes for viewers worldwide"; the channel features content mainly in Mandarin and Taiwanese with English subtitles.